Vanderbilt University: Main campus

 In the northeast corner of the campus (the base of the fan) is the original campus.
 This section stretches from West End Avenue south to the Stevenson Center and west from 21st Avenue to Alumni Lawn.
 The majority of the buildings of the arts and humanities departments of the College of Arts and Science, as well as the facilities of the law school, Owen Graduate School of Management, and the divinity school, are located in the original campus.
 Additionally, the Heard Central Library and Sarratt Student Center/Rand Hall can be found on the original campus.

 Flanking the original campus to the south are the Stevenson Center for Science and Mathematics—built on a woodland once known as the Sacred Grove—and the School of Engineering complex (Jacobs Hall-Featheringill Hall).
 Housing the Science Library, the School of Engineering, and all the science and math departments of the College of Arts and Science, this complex sits between the original campus and the Medical Center.
 The Vanderbilt University Medical Center itself takes up the southeastern part of the campus.
 Besides the various associated hospitals and clinics and the facilities of the Schools of Medicine and Nursing, the medical center also houses many major research facilities.

 West of the original campus and the Medical Center, Greek Row and the bulk of the Vanderbilt residence halls are found.
 From north to south, Carmichael Towers, Greek Row, Branscomb Quadrangle, and Highland Quadrangle house the vast majority of on-campus residents in facilities ranging from the double-occupancy, shared-bathroom dorms in Branscomb and Towers to the apartments and lodges in Highland Quadrangle.
 There are 20 residence halls and apartments across both campuses.

 The design of the campus and buildings can be described as eclectic, with buildings of various styles and eras.
 The original 75-acre campus included 11 structures situated along ridge lines with sprawling views of downtown Nashville.
 The original campus gates are still located off 21st Avenue.
 Currently four of the original 11 campus structures still exist.
 One of these is Kirkland Hall, one of the more recognizable buildings on campus.
 Built in 1873, the original building had two Victorian towers.
-A major fire in 1905 severely damaged the building, and it was rebuilt with only one tower.
+A major fire in 1905 severely damaged the building, and it was rebuilt in an Italianate design with only one tower.
 The building was named after Chancellor James Hampton Kirkland, who served as Vanderbilt's chancellor from 1893 to 1937.
 In recent years campus planners have strived to preserve the landscape and buildings like Kirkland Hall to keep the original core and maintain a compact, walkable campus.

 Memorial Gymnasium, Vanderbilt Stadium, Hawkins Field, McGugin Center, and all the other varsity athletic fields and facilities are to be found in the extreme west of campus.
 The Student Recreation Center and its associated intramural fields are located south of the varsity facilities.